jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 CISOs in Singapore (77%), Canada (75%) and Italy (70%) are least concerned about cybersecurity expertise at board level.

-*Image: A bar chart showing the percentage of CISOs by industry who agree their board sees eye to eye with them on the issue of cybersecurity.
-The industries listed are Healthcare, Transport, Public sector, IT, technology and telecoms, Financial services, Retail, Manufacturing and production, Education, Media, leisure and entertainment, Business and professional services, and Energy, oil/gas and utilities.
-For each industry, there are two bars, one for 2024 and one for 2023.*
+![Percentage of CISOs by industry who agree their board sees eye to eye with them on the issue of cybersecurity.]

-> CISOs have come a long way from being on the sidelines to becoming key players in the boardroom.
+>CISOs have come a long way from being on the sidelines to becoming key players in the boardroom.
 The recent global pandemic served to not only cement the CISOs’ role but also put them front and center in shaping business strategy, speaking in language that resonates with the C-suite and relating security in terms of business outcomes.
 This sea change has resulted in cybersecurity becoming a board-level skill, and an important success factor for any executive to have as part of their professional portfolio.
 It is becoming clearer every day that Board-CISO integration is not a temporary fad, rather an enduring enhancement to business strategy that will be necessary for success in the modern digital era.
 >
-> Paige Adams
-> Group Chief Information Security Officer, Zurich Insurance Company Ltd
+>Paige Adams, Group Chief Information Security Officer, Zurich Insurance Company Ltd

-*Image: A table showing the greatest concerns of a board with regard to a material cyber attack on the business, broken down by country.
-The concerns listed are Significant downtime, Disruption to operations, Impact on business valuation, Reputational damage, Loss of current customers, and Loss in revenue.
-The countries listed are Global, UK, U.S., Canada, France, Germany, Netherlands, Sweden, Italy, Spain, KSA, UAE, Australia, Singapore, Japan, South Korea, and Brazil.*
+![Given your interaction with the board, what do you believe are their greatest concerns with regard to a material cyber attack on the business?
+(Pick up to three.)]

 ## The Story Continues… Unrelenting Pressure on CISOs
 The CISO's journey in recent years is one of progress.
 Since Proofpoint began producing Voice of the CISO in 2021, we’ve seen three encouraging trends:

-*   An increase in cybersecurity representation at the board level
+- An increase in cybersecurity representation at the board level
-*   Closer alignment between CISOs and board members
+- Closer alignment between CISOs and board members
-*   Growing acceptance of the need for human-centric security strategies
+- Growing acceptance of the need for human-centric security strategies

 But progress is very rarely linear.
 And as any protector knows, with great power comes great responsibility.
 The added prominence and deference to CISOs around the world has brought more pressure, higher stakes and greater scrutiny to the role—at times, perhaps too much.

 Two-thirds (66%) of CISOs surveyed for this year’s report agree that expectations of the CISO/CSO are unrealistic.

-*Image: A bar chart showing the percentage of CISOs who agree that there are excessive expectations on the CISO/CSO, broken down by country.
-The countries listed are Saudi Arabia, United Arab Emirates, South Korea, Singapore, Australia, France, Japan, United States, United Kingdom, Canada, Germany, Spain, Sweden, Brazil, Netherlands, and Italy.
-The global average is 66%.*
+![Percentage of CISOs who agree that there are excessive expectations on the CISO/CSO.]

-**66%** of CISOs believe there are excessive expectations on the CISO/CSO.
+66% of CISOs believe there are excessive expectations on the CISO/CSO.
 This is a continued increase on previous years...
 2023 = 61%
 2022 = 49%
 2021 = 21%